 Building this power station will help us meet the growing demand for power in Saskatchewan.
 It will support the integration of intermittent renewable generation (wind and solar), and will provide replacement power for the retirement and/or refurbishment of conventional coal-fired generating units.

-The procurement, design and construction of the facility will be managed by Burns & McDonnell, an engineering, procurement and construction firm that was also involved in the 2015 expansion of the Queen Elizabeth Power Station in Saskatoon.
-They were selected as the result of a competitive procurement process in 2015.
+The procurement, design and construction of the facility is being managed by Burns & McDonnell, an engineering, procurement and construction firm that was also involved in the 2015 expansion of the Queen Elizabeth Power Station in Saskatoon.
+The company was selected as the result of a competitive procurement process in 2015.

-Interested in natural gas and how the Chinook Power Station will help us power Saskatchewan’s future?
-Learn more
+Learn more about natural gas and how it will help us power the future.